sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_07_actions_events/embedding_07_actions_events.md

 ## Actions using URL
 Duration: 15

-For this example we will reuse the same embed but this time we will modify the embed-api.js script in the Actions download zip file to append the variable “StoreRegion” to be “West” regions instead of the Page default of “All”.
+For this example, we will reuse the same embed, but this time we will modify the embed-api.js script in the Actions download zip file.

+We want to append the variable “StoreRegion” to be “West” regions, instead of the Page default of “All”.

 `Close the terminal` window (and end session) from the previous exercise.